MERGE-RNA: a physics-based model to predict RNA secondary structure ensembles with chemical probing: Data and code availability

 \section{Data and code availability}

-The MERGE-RNA source code, together with analysis scripts, is available at \url{https://github.com/giusSacco/MERGE-RNA}.
-Sequencing data for all the experiments performed in this work have been deposited in the European Nucleotide Archive (ENA) under accession number XXXXXXXXX.
+The MERGE-RNA source code is available at \url{https://github.com/giusSacco/MERGE-RNA} and has been archived on Zenodo under DOI: 10.5281/zenodo.20059549.
+The repository includes scripts and instructions to reproduce the fits, run the analyses reported here, and generate the plots.
+Sequencing data for all experiments performed in this work have been deposited in the European Nucleotide Archive (ENA) under accession number PRJEB113043.